-The house from a circa 1899 postcard
+The house from a 1911 postcard

 House & Family History: Denys Finch-Hatton (1887-1931), who spent part of his youth at Haverholme, is famous today because of "Out of Africa," Karen Blixen’s popular 1937 memoir.
 The second son of the 13th Earl of Winchilsea, Denys moved to British East Africa (today Kenya) in 1911, where he farmed and organized safaris.
 During World War I he became a pilot, which gave him access to unparalleled panoramic views of the African landscape.
 After the war his airborne observations of Africa and its wildlife convinced Denys to lobby for the first East African wildlife preserve and to ban hunting from vehicles.
 Part of the debauched group of British aristocrats who lived in a part of Kenya they called Happy Valley, Denys is best remembered today as the lover, and farming partner, of Baroness Karen von Blixen-Finecke.
 Known by her pen name of Isak Dinesen, the baroness’s account of her life in Africa was turned into the award-winning 1985 film "Out of Africa," starring Meryl Streep as the baroness and Robert Redford as Denys Finch-Hatton.
 On May 14, 1931, Denys was killed when his Gypsy Moth crashed soon after takeoff; prompted by his death and the financial failure of her farm, Isak Dinesen returned to live in Denmark, where she wrote the famous memoir of her time in Kenya.
 Denys was buried in the Ngong Hills overlooking Nairobi, where his brother erected an obelisk at his grave.
 For years after his death locals reported, somewhat mysteriously, that lions would come and lay on Denys’s grave for long periods of time.
 In 1921 Haverholme Priory was listed for sale; finding no buyers, it was mostly demolished in 1927 (a few ruined walls stand today).
-The house's stonework was sold to an American, who planned to rebuild it in the United States; this never occurred and the stone was instead used to build new docks in Liverpool.
+The house's stonework was sold to an American, who planned to rebuild it in the United States; this never occurred, and the stone was instead used to build new docks in Liverpool.

 Garden & Outbuildings: In the late 19th century the 12th Earl of Winchilsea famously kept a pet lion on the grounds.